WebDevStudios/nextjs-wordpress-starter/docs/docs/backend/index.md

 ### Step 5: Set Page Options

-Set static pages:

-`Settings -> Reading -> "Your homepage displays"`
+In the WordPress Dashboard, navigate to `Settings -> Reading -> "Your homepage displays"` and set static pages for Homepage and Posts page:

 ![screenshot](/img/screenshot-set-page-options.png)

-Set the custom 404 page:

-`Headless Config -> Options`
+Now navigate to `Headless Config -> Options` and set the custom 404 page:

 ![screenshot](/img/screenshot-set-404-page.png)